 The Law and Penalties for Indecent Assault Charges in NSW

-A person guilty of indecent assault can face a penalty of up to five years imprisonment under section 61L of the Crimes Act 1900 (NSW).
+A person who was guilty of indecent assault would face a penalty of up to five years imprisonment under section 61L of the Crimes Act 1900 (NSW).

-You can only be guilty of indecent assault if the police can prove beyond reasonable doubt that:
+Up until the end of 2018, you would only be guilty of indecent assault if the police could prove beyond reasonable doubt that:

 - You committed an assault on the victim; and